UbiquityRobotics/learn/quick_start/unboxing/unboxing.md

 #### The Mostly Assembled Magni Prior To Battery Install
 ![](MagniUnboxedFrontViewNoBatteriest.jpg)

-The Front Bracket with Camera mounted is shown above.
-The system power switch is the black switch above the first “U” in Ubiquity, and the red switch for the power to the wheels is above the “y".
+The Front Bracket with power switch board and Camera mounted is shown above.

+The Main Power switch is the black switch to the left above the first “U” in Ubiquity.
+On recent Switchboards it will say 'Main Power' next to the blue LED.

+The Motor Power is the red switch for the power to the wheels is above the “y" of Ubiquity printed on the chassis.
+On recent Switchboards it will say 'Motor Power' next to the red LED.

+For both power switches the 'ON' position is when the switch is out and when pushed in the switch will be  'off'.

 The charging port is between the two switches.
-The ON position is with the switch extended out. <!---Both buttons should be lit.-->

 **The next step will be to install the batteries.
 At this time push both of the switches IN which will turn all power off as you connect the batteries.**

-Do not operate the robot when the power to the wheels is off and power to the Raspberry Pi is on  (black switch out and red switch in).
-On early units commands will be stored by the robot.
-Then when power is enabled, the robot may move unexpectedly.

 #### Main Power Battery Installation